Chesterfield Railroad: Planning and construction 1827-1831

 In the winter of 1827, Claudius Crozet, Virginia's State Engineer, surveyed the proposed route and deemed it feasible for construction.
 This feasibility study was necessary to obtain funding assistance from the Virginia Board of Public Works, a state agency which, beginning in 1816, invested in a portion of the stock of privately managed companies building canals, turnpikes, and, later, railroads.

 In February 1828, the Chesterfield Railroad Company obtained its charter from the Virginia General Assembly.
 Within a year, $100,000 stock was subscribed, half purchased by the colliers of Chesterfield County and half by Richmond-area investors.
 The company hired Moncure Robinson, (1802–1891) a European-trained engineer and U.S. railroad pioneer to supervise construction.

 In 1830, capital stock was increased to $150,000 to cover unexpectedly high construction expenses.
 By June 1831, the construction was completed at $127,000 total cost.

 Most profitable railroad in the world 1831-1850

 By September, 1831, the railroad was operational, using horses, mules and gravity as motive power.
-One hundred and sixty cars were put into operation, and it was an instant financial success.
+One hundred sixty cars were put into operation, and it was an instant financial success.